 My studies in this degree included research on the placebo effect, sporting performance under mental fatigue, decision making, and the impact of sleep and stress on function.

-I personally have trained and competed in multiple sports over the years such as Rowing, Rugby and Weightlifting and as such possess a practical understanding of sports related injuries.
+I personally have trained and competed in multiple sports over the years such as rowing, rugby, climbing, weightlifting and brazilian jiu jitsu.
+As such I possess a very practical understanding of sports related injuries.
 Paired with my degree in psychology I believe that aligning the physical and mental aspects of injury and rehabilitation are crucial to recovery and injury prevention.